ansibleguy/collection_opnsense/docs/source/usage/4_develop.rst

   You can copy the template from '<COLLECTION>/plugins/modules/_tmpl_obj.py'

+  Note: When adding module-parameters - you can copy/paste the field-description from the OPNSense web-ui!
+We don't have to reinvent the wheel. (*'full help' toggle*)

 - For most modules you should create a sub-file to handle the actual logic so the main module-file is kept clean: